vlang/v/vlib/time/README.md

 ## Description:

 `time` provides utilities for working with time and dates:
-- parsing of time values expressed in one of the commonly used standart time/date formats
+- parsing of time values expressed in one of the commonly used standard time/date formats
 - formatting of time values
 - arithmetic over times/durations
 - converting between local time and UTC (timezone support)